ryuntalan/Ideal-Lab/README.md

 Prototyped: Lo-fi Wireframing.
 Started developing the website.
 Picked-out typography (Helvetica - simple, neutral) and color palette(clean and prof colors).

 Test: Weekly check-ins with Dr. Bencharit and constantly adding new content to the website.

+Here's a link to the website that's currently in development: https://ryuntalan.github.io/Ideal-Lab/